 Promoting international trade and investment with export markets is a priority for the Canadian produce sector.
-The harmonization of international standards, including pesticide regulation, products, and allowable residues, is essential to increasing market access and ensuring the continued sustainability of the Canadian fresh fruit and vegetable industry.
+The harmonization of international standards, including pesticide regulation, products, and allowable residues, is essential to increasing market access and ensuring the continued sustainability of the Canadian fresh fruit and vegetable industry, which is one of the most global supply chains in the world.
 This requires collaboration both within Canadian governmental agencies, and between the Canadian government and other governments with which we trade.

 CPMA emphasizes that phytosanitary requirements that are not science-based or essential to security act as effective non-tariff trade barriers between countries and must be eliminated.
-Any recommendations from the Codex Committee on Pesticide Residues (CCPR) must therefore ensure that any phytosanitary requirements for fruit and vegetable imports be based on sound science and an appropriate risk-based approach.
+The harmonization of MRLs should be a goal to remove such barriers to the movement of fresh produce with countries across the globe.
+Any amendments by Food Standards Australia New Zealand's (FSANZ) to the Australia New Zealand Food Standards Code must therefore ensure that MRLs for fruit and vegetable imports be based on sound science and an appropriate risk-based approach.

-It is also important to note that consumer confidence in the safety of the food supply is eroded when jurisdictions have different regulations, or if there is not sound science behind them.
+Consumer confidence in the safety of the food supply is eroded when jurisdictions have different regulations, or if there is not sound science behind them.
 Consistent, evidence based MRLs will serve to boost trade for producers while also allowing a variety of healthy, safe fresh produce choices to continue to be available to consumers around the world.